alvacat/careers-research-for-an-interview/README.md

 ### Look for Trends

 Once you have looked up your interviewer and their colleagues, look for trends among them.
 Trends can help you gain a better sense of the sort of environment you’re going into.
-For example: Do most of the devs on the team have Computer Science degrees?
-If so, you should most definitely be ready to answer some algorithm or logic problems.
+For example: do most of the team members in the group have a specific type of degree (Computer Science, Design, HCI, Statistics, etc.)?
+If so, you should most definitely be ready to answer questions or problems specific to that field of study.

 (Sidenote: Knowing where their colleagues previously worked also gives you ideas of other companies that might interest you that you should research as well for potential pursuit.)